Getquanty/gtm-templates/README.md

 # gtm-templates
 Getquanty integration templates for Google Tag Manager

+License

+The repository itself is released to the public under the Apache 2.0 License.

+How to use this template

 This is the first version of the Getquanty script template for Google Tag Manager.
 You need to be a Getquanty/Livequanty user to use this template.

 1. Download the package here https://github.com/Getquanty/gtm-templates